 IDEAL IMPLANTS are available for both primary and revisionary breast augmentation in women at least eighteen years of age.

-Choosing the Correct Implant to Achieve Your Desired Look
+Choosing the Correct Implant

 Two of the most common statements from patients during their initial breast augmentation consultation are “I want to be a C (or B or D) cup after surgery” or “My girlfriend looks great after her surgery – I want the same size breast implants she has”.
 It is at this point of the office visit that the discussion between Board Certified Plastic Surgeon Brian S. Glatt, MD, FACS and his patient really begins.
 Dr. Glatt provides every patient the necessary information to ensure the style and size of breast implants chosen will result in the post-operative look she envisions.
 Below is some helpful information.